nightmono/directory-organizer/README.md

 *Messy downloads directory?*

-Directory organizer is a simple script that organisers all your files by their file extensions, creating an directory for each.
+Directory Organizer is a simple script that organizes all your files by their file extensions, creating an directory for each.

 ## Usage

 > [!Note]
-> Directory-organizer will organizer the current directory if no path is passed.
+> Directory Organizer will organize the current directory if no path is passed.

 `python3 directory-organizer.py <path>`